Bareflank/hypervisor/bfcrt/README.md

 GCC and Clang.
 When "-c" is provided, the code is compiled, and when no "-c" is provided, the code is linked.

-The create-cross-compiler.sh script compiles this C runtime library as both a static library and a dynamic library (the dynamic version is not used), and places the library in the "sysroot" which is located in ~/opt/cross/x86_64-elf/.
+The build system compiles this C runtime library as both a static library and a dynamic library (the dynamic version is not used), and places the library in the "sysroot" which is located in ~/opt/cross/x86_64-elf/.
 When each shared library is compiled, the